kyllianasselindebeauville/pwgen/README.md

   length           length of the password

 options:
-  -d, --digits     include digits
+  -c, --clipboard  copy the password to the clipboard -d, --digits     include digits
   -h, --help       show this help message and exit
   -l, --lowercase  include lowercase letters